Samsara (NYSE:IOT) Releases Q2 2023 Earnings Guidance

 Samsara (NYSE:IOT – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
 The company provided EPS guidance of -$0.07–$0.06 for the period, compared to the consensus EPS estimate of -$0.08.
 The company issued revenue guidance of $142.00 million-$144.00 million, compared to the consensus revenue estimate of $137.50 million.
 Samsara also updated its FY 2023 guidance to -$0.24–$0.22 EPS.

+Samsara (NYSE:IOT – Get Rating) last issued its quarterly earnings results on Thursday, June 2nd.
+The company reported ($0.05) EPS for the quarter, beating the consensus estimate of ($0.08) by $0.03.
+Research analysts expect that Samsara will post -0.46 EPS for the current fiscal year.

-In other Samsara news, insider Kiren Sekar sold 60,534 shares of the firm’s stock in a transaction dated Tuesday, March 15th.
-The shares were sold at an average price of $13.34, for a total transaction of $807,523.56.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-81.12% of the stock is currently owned by company insiders.
+In related news, insider Kiren Sekar sold 60,534 shares of the company’s stock in a transaction dated Tuesday, March 15th.
+The stock was sold at an average price of $13.34, for a total value of $807,523.56.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+81.12% of the stock is owned by company insiders.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Bank of America Corp DE grew its stake in shares of Samsara by 2,950.2% in the 1st quarter.
+A number of hedge funds have recently modified their holdings of the stock.
+Bank of America Corp DE raised its stake in shares of Samsara by 2,950.2% during the first quarter.
 Bank of America Corp DE now owns 41,727 shares of the company’s stock worth $668,000 after purchasing an additional 40,359 shares during the last quarter.
-Polar Capital Holdings Plc acquired a new position in shares of Samsara in the 1st quarter worth approximately $602,000.
-Royal Bank of Canada grew its stake in shares of Samsara by 61.6% in the 1st quarter.
-Royal Bank of Canada now owns 6,127 shares of the company’s stock worth $98,000 after purchasing an additional 2,335 shares during the last quarter.
-Goldman Sachs Group Inc. grew its stake in shares of Samsara by 13.1% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,147,071 shares of the company’s stock worth $18,376,000 after purchasing an additional 132,824 shares during the last quarter.
-Finally, State Street Corp acquired a new position in shares of Samsara in the 1st quarter worth approximately $2,085,000.
-45.47% of the stock is currently owned by hedge funds and other institutional investors.
+Polar Capital Holdings Plc acquired a new stake in shares of Samsara in the 1st quarter worth $602,000.
+Royal Bank of Canada boosted its holdings in shares of Samsara by 61.6% in the first quarter.
+Royal Bank of Canada now owns 6,127 shares of the company’s stock valued at $98,000 after acquiring an additional 2,335 shares in the last quarter.
+Goldman Sachs Group Inc. raised its holdings in Samsara by 13.1% during the first quarter.
+Goldman Sachs Group Inc. now owns 1,147,071 shares of the company’s stock worth $18,376,000 after purchasing an additional 132,824 shares in the last quarter.
+Finally, State Street Corp acquired a new stake in Samsara in the first quarter valued at about $2,085,000.
+Hedge funds and other institutional investors own 45.47% of the company’s stock.

 Samsara Inc provides solutions that connect physical operations data to its Connected Operations Cloud in the United States and internationally.
 The company's Connected Operations Cloud includes Data Platform, which ingests, aggregates, and enriches data from its IoT devices and has embedded capabilities for AI, workflows and analytics, alerts, API connections, and data security and privacy; and applications for video-based safety, vehicle telematics, apps and driver workflows, equipment monitoring, and site visibility.